Mobius5150/jmblouin-notes/README.md

 #### Email One or More Todo Items
 While viewing a todo group, select an item by clicking on the whitespace around its name, this will begin a selection.
 Select any other items you would like to send and click the email button on the menu bar.

+## UML Diagrams
+If you would like to see UML diagrams of the applications' structure, please see the `jmblouin-notes-uml.png` file in the `doc` directory.
+Note that all of the `jmblouin-notes-uml.*` files are the same.
+For best results open the .png file.

 ## License
 This application is copyrighted to `Michael Blouin` in `2014`, and released under the APACHE 2.0 License.
 See `LICENSE.txt` for more information.